antonioscript/MedicalClinicAPI/README.md

   <img src="https://github.com/antonioscript/MedicalClinicAPI/assets/10932478/90cb77bb-f55d-455d-acf7-516608ad97dd.png" alt="Medical Clinic">
 </p>

-## Keep up with the latest updates on this project
+## Keep Up With the Latest Updates on This Project
 The project is currently under development.
 You can follow all new features, updates, and implementations by clicking here: </br>
 [Project Repository](https://github.com/users/antonioscript/projects/2?pane=info)